dipeshbh7/Nepali-English-calendar/readme.md

 # Nepali (BS) to English (AD) Date Converter

-A simple, single-file web tool to convert Bikram Sambat (BS) dates to Gregorian (AD) dates.
+A simple web tool to convert Bikram Sambat (BS) dates to Gregorian (AD) dates.
+It is built with plain HTML, CSS, and vanilla JavaScript, so there are no dependencies or build steps.

-No build steps, no frameworks, no dependencies.
-Just one HTML file.

 ## Features